drduh/YubiKey-Guide/README.md

 # Rotating keys

 PGP does not provide forward secrecy - a compromised key may be used to decrypt all past messages.
 Although keys stored on YubiKey are difficult to steal, it is not impossible - the key and PIN could be taken, or a vulnerability may be discovered in key hardware or the random number generator used to create them, for example.
-Therefore, it is good practice to occassionally rotate sub-keys.
+Therefore, it is good practice to occassionally rotate Subkeys.

-When a sub-key expires, it can either be renewed or replaced.
-Both actions require access to the offline master key.
-Renewing sub-keys by updating their expiration date indicates you are still in possession of the offline master key and is more convenient.
+When a Subkey expires, it can either be renewed or replaced.
+Both actions require access to the Certify key.
+Renewing Subkeys by updating their expiration date indicates you are still in possession of the Certify key and is more convenient.

-Replacing keys, on the other hand, is less convenient but more secure: the new sub-keys will **not** be able to decrypt previous messages, authenticate with SSH, etc. Contacts will need to receive the updated public key and any encrypted secrets need to be decrypted and re-encrypted to new sub-keys to be usable.
+Replacing keys, on the other hand, is less convenient but more secure: the new Subkeys will **not** be able to decrypt previous messages, authenticate with SSH, etc. Contacts will need to receive the updated public key and any encrypted secrets need to be decrypted and re-encrypted to new Subkeys to be usable.
 This process is functionally equivalent to "losing" the YubiKey and provisioning a new one.
 However, you will always be able to decrypt previous messages using the offline encrypted backup of the original keys.

-Neither rotation method is superior and it's up to personal philosophy on identity management and individual threat model to decide which one to use, or whether to expire sub-keys at all.
-Ideally, sub-keys would be ephemeral: used only once for each encryption, signing and authentication event, however in practice that is not really feasible nor worthwhile with YubiKey.
+Neither rotation method is superior and it's up to personal philosophy on identity management and individual threat model to decide which one to use, or whether to expire Subkeys at all.
+Ideally, Subkeys would be ephemeral: used only once for each encryption, signing and authentication event, however in practice that is not really feasible nor worthwhile with YubiKey.
 Advanced users may want to dedicate an offline device for more frequent key rotations and ease of provisioning.

 ## Setup environment

-To renew or rotate sub-keys, follow the same process as generating keys: boot to a secure environment, install required software and disconnect networking.
+To renew or rotate Subkeys, follow the same process as generating keys: boot to a secure environment, install required software and disconnect networking.

-Connect the offline secret storage device with the master keys and identify the disk label:
+Connect the portable storage device with the Certify key and identify the disk label:

 ```console
 $ sudo dmesg | tail